 New Caregiver Raptor Adoption!

-Flat Rock Brook extends a big "thanks" to Lily Byerly for being our newest Caregiver Adopter.
-Lily's adoption of our Great Horned Owl will help with her care for the next three months.
+Flat Rock Brook extends a warm thank you to Rachel and AJ Druck for being our newest Caregiver Adopters.
+Their adoption of our Great Horned Owl will help with her care for three months.
 Her donation helps with food, toys, shelter maintenance and veterinary visits.

 Adopting an animal at Flat Rock Brook for yourself, a friend, or your organization or school is both rewarding and fun.